zeeshanhyder/angular-tag-cloud/README.md

 ```html
 <ng-tag-cloud  cloud-width="250" cloud-height="250" delayed-mode="false"></ng-tag-cloud>
 ```
-True - 10 ms delay.
+- True - 10 ms delay.
-False - No delay.
+- False - No delay.
-Undifened - True only if there is more then 50 words.
+- Undefined - True only if there is more then 50 words.

 You can pass function that will invoke after word cloud is rendered:
 ```html
 <ng-tag-cloud  on-rendered="ctrl.myFunc()"></ng-tag-cloud>
 ```

 ## Examples